max-kaiser-soft/Wordle-Solver/README.md

   * Application is compiled for 64 bit Windows.

 ## Tutorial
-  This Wordle Solver looks little like an actual Wordle game.
+  This Wordle Solver does not look like an actual Wordle game.
 This design choice was deliberate, as copying the style of the actual game limits what users can do with a solver.

   Application allows users to input for as many guesses as they want, which can surpass a standard Wordle game.
 This gives users more freedom in how they go through different words.